Un1xG0d/OpenTreat2/README.md

 This a complete rewrite of my original OpenTreat project found [here](https://github.com/Un1xG0d/OpenTreat).

 ## Overview
 The treat dispenser system is built using a Raspberry Pi and 3D printed parts.
-When a user presses the button on the webapp, it turns the servo motor for a certain number of seconds.
+When a user presses the button on the web app, it turns the servo motor for a certain number of seconds.
 This spins the middle piece and dispenses a section of treats into the bowl below.

 ## Parts needed
 * Raspberry Pi